EPFL-LCSB/open/README.rst

 The package is developed using python 3.6 and run in Docker (20.10.6) containers.
 Tested with solvers cplex and gurobi (default implemented on cplex_interface)

-Recommended to be run in docker containers, with dedicated solver installed
+Recommended to be run in docker containers, with dedicated solver installed.
+`Setting up the python API of cplex <https://www.ibm.com/docs/en/icos/12.8.0.0?topic=cplex-setting-up-python-api>`_  in case docker based installation is not used

 Requirements
 ------------
-You will need to have Git-LFS in order to properly download some binary files:
+You will need to have `Git-LFS <https://git-lfs.github.com/>`_ in order to properly download some binary files:
 .. code:: bash

     git clone https://github.com/EPFL-LCSB/open.git /path/to/open